Bayesian Pyramids: Identifiable Multilayer Discrete Latent Structure Models for Discrete Data: Bayesian Pyramids: Multilayer Latent Structure Models

 Viewed from a different perspective, a latent class model \eqref{eq-lca} specifies a decomposition of the $p$-way probability tensor $\bo\Pi = (\pi_{c_1\ldots c_p})$, where $\pi_{c_1\cdots c_p} = \mathbb P(y_1= c_1,\ldots,y_p=c_p \mid \LLambda,\mb S,\nnu)$.
-This corresponds to the PARAFAC/CANDECOMP (CP) decomposition in the tensor literature \citep{koldabader2009}, which can be used to factorize general real-valued tensors, while our focus is on non-negative probability tensors.
+This corresponds to the PARAFAC/CANDECOMP (CP) decomposition in the tensor literature \citep{koldabader2009}, which can be used to factorize general real-valued tensors, while our focus is on probability tensors.
 The proposed equality constraint \eqref{eq-equa} induces a family of constrained CP decompositions.

-This family is connected with the sparse CP decomposition of \cite{zhoudunson2015}, with both having equality constraints summarized by a $p\times k$ binary matrix.
+This family is connected with the sparse CP decomposition of \cite{zhoudunson2015}, with both having equality constraints summarized by a $p\times H$ binary matrix.
 However, \cite{zhoudunson2015} encourage different observed variables to share parameters, while our proposed model encourages different latent classes to share parameters through \eqref{eq-equa}.
-Constraint \eqref{eq-equa} is more flexible and suitable for learning interpretable and complex latent structures, especially when different observed variables represent distinct features so that parameter sharing among them may be restrictive.

-In Section \ref{sec-layers} we show that our proposed model \eqref{eq-lca}-\eqref{eq-equa} naturally lends itself to an interesting generalization to deep layers of latent variables organized in a sparse graph.
-We refer to this generalized family as multilayer sparse graph LCM (SG-LCM) or a Bayesian pyramid.
-SG-LCM is related to deep belief networks \citep[e.g.,][]{hinton2006dbn, lee2007sdpn,lee2009dbn}, and also includes a popular family of psychometric models \citep{henson2009defining, von2019handbook}.
-In the remainder of this section, we study theoretical properties of model \eqref{eq-lca}-\eqref{eq-equa}.
+We have the following proposition linking the proposed multilayer Bayesian Pyramid to the constrained latent class model under equality constraint \eqref{eq-equa}.
+For two vectors $\bo a, \bo b$ of the same length $M$, denote $\bo a\succeq\bo b$ if $a_i\geq b_i$ for all $i\in[M]$.
+Denote by $\mathbbm{1}(\bcdot)$ the binary indicator function, which equals one if the statement inside is true and zero otherwise.